Chapter 2 : So... I'm Engaged?

 “Elle, get up and get this down you.
 You’ll feel better.”
 It was Molly and she was shouting, well it felt like she was shouting.

 “Be quiet… my head is hurting.”
-I whined quietly into my pillow and curling up to preserve my body heat.
+I whined quietly into the armchair of the couch and curled up to preserve my body heat.

 “Yeah, I know.
 This’ll help I promise.”
-She chucked a small vial at me and in it was a purple-ish liquid.
-I was a little suspicious about it, giving it a small sniff before retching, “Just drink it Elle.”
+She chucked a small vial at my shoulder and in it was a purple-ish liquid.
+I was a little suspicious about it, giving it a small sniff before retching, “Just drink it, Elle.”
 She ordered me sternly and I did as I was told.

 The headache and nausea went away almost instantaneously and I nearly kissed Molly in happiness.

-“That’s so much better, thanks Moll.”
-I smiled, sitting up and seeing that I still was in my black dress.
+“That’s so much better, thanks, Moll.”
+I smiled, sitting up and seeing that I was still in my black dress from last night.

 “You’re bag’s over there if you were wondering where it was.”
-Molly pointed to near the front door where my little handbag was.
+Molly pointed near the front door where my little handbag was leant against the wall.
 Inside was a change of clothes, face wipes, deodorant, keys etcetera, etcetera.

 “Cheers, I’ll get changed and get out of your hair.”
-I promised, swinging off the couch/my bed for the night, grabbing my bag and going into the toilet.
+I promised, swinging off the couch/my bed for the night, grabbing my bag and going into the spare bathroom.

 “It’s half one, why?”
-Dom said through her food.
+Dom said through a mouth full of food.

 “Uh… is Molly in?” he looked over my shoulder.